rsglobal/booking-uz-polling/README.md

 ## Telegram notifications

+Add chat with [@TrainKetsBot](https://t.me/TrainKetsBot) and follow instructions.

+Or create your own bot:

 1. Register in [telegram](https://web.telegram.org/#/login)
 2. Create new bot using [@BotFather](https://t.me/BotFather) command `/newbot` and get `<token>`
 3. Write random text to your bot and extract `<chat_id>` from `https://api.telegram.org/bot<token>/getUpdates` response: